A Drinking Deer A Drinking Deer

 Subscribe

 “Whoever has access to the source does not draw from a puddle,” Leonardo da Vinci reportedly wrote.
 A department of hydrogeology known in Poland as creneology (from the Greek crene—”spring” or “fountain”) is dedicated to the study of springs.
-According to Aleksander Brückner in Słownik etymologiczny języka polskiego [Etymological Dictionary of the Polish Language] (1927) in Polish, the word spring is etymologically connected to “the same word as the throat.
+According to Aleksander Brückner in Słownik etymologiczny języka polskiego (Etymological Dictionary of the Polish Language) (1927) in Polish, the word spring is etymologically connected to “the same word as the throat.
 The throat, that is, the opening through which the food flows, the entrance, the isthmus.”

 The Water of Life

-“The water of life is at the same time the water of the dead,” says Katarzyna Jackowska-Enemuo, an anthropologist of culture and a graduate of Jagiellonian University; a nomad, musician and storyteller.
-“The water of life-death . . . is guarded by the devils,” wrote Oskar Kolberg.
+“The water of life-death . . . is guarded by the devils,” wrote Oskar Kolberg, a Polish ethnographer.
 It belongs to the realm of the underworld.
-It is often guarded by snakes or dragons, it is difficult to access: “You will come upon a high mountain; it is full of wolves, foxes, bears; you must pass them by so that they do not see you, because if they do they will tear you apart; further, there is a second fence, which is guarded closely by lions, leopards, tigers, and other dreadful animals and reptiles; finally there is a palace gate at the very top, behind the gate on the side there is a wonderful well, from which you can draw fresh water, but next to the well lies a great, cruel, scariest of all animals viper with six heads, gushing fire, defending the way to this well.”
-An underground river is sometimes larger than the one on the surface, only that it does not belong to our world.
-We don’t want to see its hidden part, because it is taboo.
-A quest for the water of life is a trial, and along the way one has to listen to nature, be steadfast and push forward, and in the end—show humility.
+By this he means it is often guarded by snakes or dragons and it is difficult to access.
+“You will come upon a high mountain; it is full of wolves, foxes, bears; you must pass them by so that they do not see you because if they do they will tear you apart; further, there is a second fence, which is guarded closely by lions, leopards, tigers, and other dreadful animals and reptiles; finally there is a palace gate at the very top, behind the gate on the side there is a wonderful well, from which you can draw fresh water, but next to the well lies a great, cruel, scariest of all animals viper with six heads, gushing fire, defending the way to this well.”

 Divine Sources